d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-01-20-telegram-session-stealer.md

 It seems that by now the session stealer was already open-sourced by the creator.
 At least there is a GitHub repository, where you can find the malware: [RoboThief-Telegram-Session-Stealer](https://github.com/MrModed/RoboThief-Telegram-Session-Stealer).

+> On 11th of May 2020 the developer of the RoboThief malware contacted me, asking if I could add a note that he is just the developer of the code and not a scammer himself.
+He put up the code for educational purposes, as you can read on the GitHub page.

 # YARA rule for RoboThiefClient
 After that analysis I wanted to be able to find other occurrances of that malware in a binary, so I wrote my first real [YARA](https://github.com/VirusTotal/yara) rule.
 I didn't have any (real-world) experiences with YARA yet.
 If you don't know YARA yet, it's best to read the description text on the [YARA project website](https://virustotal.github.io/yara/):